Without Face

-Without Face were one of the most famous internationally known Hungarian progressive metal bands.
-They were formed in the city of Veszprém, Hungary in 1997.
-The band featured a dual female and male vocal line-up similar to that of gothic metal, with progressive metal and thrash metal overtones and they managed to mix these different styles in a very original own version.
+Without Face were a Hungarian progressive metal band.
+They were formed in the city of Veszprém, Hungary in May, 1997.

+The band featured a dual female and male vocal line-up.
+Their music combined elements of gothic metal, progressive metal and thrash metal.
 Their lyrics are influenced by the writings of H. P. Lovecraft, Edgar Allan Poe, and Henry Wadsworth Longfellow.

+History

-In 1998, Without Face recorded its first self-titled demo Without Face.
+Without Face formed in 1997.
+In 1998, the band recorded its first self-titled demo Without Face.
 Constant touring and the demo resulted in a deal for their first album Deep Inside with Hammer Music Productions, in 2000.
 Without Face also appeared on a number of the label's metal music compilations.
 Their first album was subsequently re-released in the United States by the Dark Symphonies Records label.

-The band were approached by English producer Lee Barrett, from Elitist - Earache Records for a four-album deal and worldwide release in 2002.
+The band were approached by English producer Lee Barrett, from Earache Records for a four-album deal and worldwide release in 2002.
 A full-length album, Astronomicon was released in late 2002 and received favourable reviews from the metal music press.
 It was awarded "Album of the Month" in the English music magazine Metal Hammer.

-They eventually split up and finished their career in 2008.
+The band split up in 2008.